Eucalyptus muelleriana: Taxonomy and naming

 Eucalyptus muelleriana was first formally described in 1891 by Alfred William Howitt in Transactions of the Royal Society of Victoria.
 The specific epithet honours Ferdinand von Mueller.

 Distribution and habitat

 Yellow stringbark grows in wet forests on coastal plains, ranges and escarpments from Wollongong in New South Wales to Wilsons Promontory in Victoria.
 It has also been planted in New Zealand.

 Uses

 Yellow stringbark provides a valuable timber which is strong, durable, straight-grained and has been widely used, particularly in Victoria for posts and piles.
+When planted, it prefers sandy loam / clay loam soils and at least 800 mm of annual rainfall.